sammcj/hfdownloader/README.md

 ## License

-MIT License - see LICENSE file for details
+Apache 2.0 License - see LICENSE file for details

+(Note: Before forking, the original repo stated it was MIT licensed, but the included license was actually Apache 2.0.
+This repo is now Apache 2.0 licensed.)